Tadpole diagrams in constant electromagnetic fields: From 1PI to 1PR tadpole diagrams in constant fields

 where the additional derivative for $F$ of course acts on both $(\partial_F{\cal L}_{1\text{PI}})$ and $\frac{\partial g_0(F)}{\partial F}$.
 By further iteration it is straightforward to show that the set of diagrams featuring $n$ tadpoles is generated by

 Hence, the complete set of diagrams constituting a given quantity $g$, accounting for all possible tadpole diagrams, follows from \Eqref{eq:res1} by substituting

 and summing over all possible values of $n\in\mathbb{N}_0$.
 Note that this set of diagrams encompasses both 1PI and 1PR tadpole contributions: The iterative construction procedure outlined above generically also dresses 1PI tadpoles already inserted in previous steps with additional 1PI tadpoles, thereby inducing 1PR tadpoles.
-The $\ell$-loop contribution to $g$ can then be expressed as
+Apart from potential symmetry factors that can be readily accounted for, the $\ell$-loop contribution to $g$ can then be expressed as

 where the second sum is taken over all sequences of positive integer indices $\{l_i,m_i,n\}\geq1$, with $i\in\{1,\ldots,n\}$, such that $\sum_{i=1}^n l_im_i=\ell-k$.
 Since $g_0(F)$ is 1PI by definition, the right-hand side of \Eqref{eq:gellloop} builds up all 1PR and 1PI structures from 1PI building blocks.